austintoddj/free-trial/readme.md

 ### Frontend

-There is an `EmailVerification` VueJS component with an accompanying mixin that handles the form submission and page redirect on success.
+There is an `VerifyEmail` VueJS component with an accompanying mixin that handles the form submission and page redirect on success.

 The app uses Bootstrap 4 utility classes to style the component.